igorfersantos/X-301/README.md

 With X-301 you can get information about Lost Ark maps gathered from [Papunika](https://papunika.com).

-Right now there's only one command which shows map information from [Papunika's website](https://papunika.com).
+Right now there's only one command which shows maps informations from [Papunika's website](https://papunika.com).

 Future plans include creating commands and/or improvements to show guides, continents tomes, items, etc.